 The best gifts for babies stimulate their senses.
 Babies might not look like they’re doing much besides eating and sleeping, but the first year of life is full of seismic shifts in development.
 And even before they can hold a toy, babies are ready to play.

-Babies also explore with their mouths, so look for toys that aren’t choking hazards (obviously) and might be interesting to a tiny tongue.
+Babies also explore with their mouth, so look for toys that aren’t choking hazards (obviously) and might be interesting to a tiny tongue.
 And keep it simple.

-- Bestselling gifts for baby boys and girls
+- Unique baby gifts for boys and girls

 - Best books for babies